 Whether you just have a hedge on one side of your garden or, like David Hall, a garden with laurel hedges on all sides, they will need to be pruned to retain their shape and density.

 Roses are regularly voted the nation's favourite plant.
 With such a fantastic variety of colour, scent, size and habit, it's no wonder that there's a rose to suit every garden.
-Nathan James Dodd explains their enduring appeal and how to ensure a summer long display.
+Robert Hall explains their enduring appeal and how to ensure a summer long display.

 Pruning involves the selective removal of a branches from a tree or plant to improve its health and shape, encouraging it to grow, flower and fruit.
 Many gardeners find pruning baffling, so here's an overview by David Hall of a subject that can get over complicated.